The largest tour operator in Zanzibar, this professional outfit offers upmarket tours to Zanzibar, Pemba and beyond. It's affiliated...

 Mtoni Marine's beachside sports bar draws mainly an expat crowd.
 Six satellite TVs, two of them big screens, broadcast an endless diet...

-Mtoni Marine’s well-regarded main restaurant has a range of seafood and meat grills, and waterside barbecues several times weekly,...
+Mtoni Marine’s waterfront restaurant has a range of seafood and meat grills, and waterside barbecues several times weekly, sometimes...